 - clinical decision support

-An EHR software is built to share information with other health care providers, such as pharmacies, emergency facilities, and laboratories, so that all are informed as to what is relevant to a patient’s or resident’s care.
+A care plan software is built to share information with other health care providers, such as pharmacies, emergency facilities, and laboratories, so that all are informed as to what is relevant to a patient’s or resident’s care.
 EHRs, thus, will help your facility and other organizations save time and money by eliminating the need for someone to enter and share information from a paper chart.

 Greater Accuracy.
 Greater Profits.